MicrosoftDocs/mixed-reality.es-ES/mixed-reality-docs/voice-input-in-directx.md

    }
 ```

-<span data-ttu-id="18c07-162">Si no utiliza las clases ref para crear su aplicación de DirectX, debe cancelar la suscripción desde el evento antes de liberar o volver a crear el reconocedor de voz.</span><span class="sxs-lookup"><span data-stu-id="18c07-162">If you are not using ref classes to create your DirectX app, you must unsubscribe from the event before releasing or recreating your speech recognizer.</span></span> <span data-ttu-id="18c07-163">El HolographicSpeechPromptSample tiene una rutina para detener el reconocimiento y cancelar la suscripción a eventos de este modo:</span><span class="sxs-lookup"><span data-stu-id="18c07-163">The HolographicSpeechPromptSample has a routine to stop recognition, and unsubscribe from events like so:</span></span>
+<span data-ttu-id="2a277-162">Si no usa clases Ref para crear la aplicación DirectX, debe cancelar la suscripción al evento antes de liberar o volver a crear el reconocedor de voz.</span><span class="sxs-lookup"><span data-stu-id="2a277-162">If you are not using ref classes to create your DirectX app, you must unsubscribe from the event before releasing or recreating your speech recognizer.</span></span> <span data-ttu-id="2a277-163">HolographicSpeechPromptSample tiene una rutina para detener el reconocimiento y cancelar la suscripción a eventos como este:</span><span class="sxs-lookup"><span data-stu-id="2a277-163">The HolographicSpeechPromptSample has a routine to stop recognition, and unsubscribe from events like so:</span></span>

 ```
 Concurrency::task<void> HolographicSpeechPromptSampleMain::StopCurrentRecognizerIfExists()